-- To oversee the siting, design, development, construction and operation of the new sports stadium and exhibition center. - To enter into agreements with the Seattle Seahawks National Football League team affiliate, First and Goal, Incorporated (FGI).
-These agreements are for the design, project development, project construction and long-term operation of the stadium created through a long-term Master Lease arrangement.
+- To oversee the siting, design, construction and operation of the new football/soccer stadium and exhibition center. - To enter into agreements with the Seattle Seahawks team affiliate, First and Goal Incorporated (FGI).
+These agreements are for project development and long-term operation of the football/soccer stadium and exhibition center.

-The legislation calls for the following commitments by the following parties:
+The legislation called for commitments by the following parties:

-- The State of Washington sold tax exempt General Obligation Bonds and has provided for a sales tax deferral on construction costs.
-The State of Washington is responsible for maintaining required debt service reserve funds.
+- The State of Washington sold tax exempt General Obligation Bonds and provided for a sales tax deferral on construction costs.
+The State of Washington is also responsible for maintaining required debt service reserve funds.
 The sales tax deferral was repaid by the PSA over a ten-year period beginning on December 31st of the fifth year following the date the project became operational which was during the year ending June 30, 2008.
 The sales tax deferral was fully paid during the year ended June 30, 2017. - The Washington State Lottery Commission added new games to fund distributions to the state's debt service reserve funds.
-FGI, upon execution of a Master Lease agreement, is required to promote the lottery in various ways valued at \$1 million and escalating annually at 4% beginning January 1998. - King County transferred the Kingdome site to the PSA but did not transfer the related Kingdome debt.
-Such debt will be repaid from an extension of the hotel-motel tax in King County.
-King County has authorized a special stadium and exhibition center sales and use tax of 0.016%.
+FGI, upon execution of a Master Lease Agreement, is required to promote the lottery in various ways valued at \$1 million and escalating annually at 4% beginning January 1998. - King County transferred the Kingdome site to the PSA but did not transfer the related Kingdome debt.
+Repayment of such debt is from an extension of the hotel-motel tax in King County.
+King County authorized a special stadium and exhibition center sales and use tax of 0.016%.
 This tax is credited against taxes otherwise due to the Washington State Department of Revenue.
-King County has authorized and is collecting admission and parking taxes for events that are held in the project. - The total public share of the stadium and exhibition center cost did not exceed \$300 million from all state and local government funding sources, as defined in statute.
-As part of a Development Agreement, FGI was required to fund any and all project costs in excess of the \$430 million project budget. - FGI must contribute at least \$10 million to the Youth Athletic Facility Grant Fund of the State of Washington upon execution of Lease and Development Agreements.
+King County authorized and is collecting admissions and parking taxes for events held at the stadium and exhibition center. - The total public share of the stadium and exhibition center cost could not exceed \$300 million from all state and local government funding sources, as defined in statute.
+As part of a Development Agreement, FGI was required to fund any and all project costs in excess of the \$430 million project budget. - FGI contributed \$10 million to the Youth Athletic Facility Grant Fund of the State of Washington upon execution of Master Lease and Development Agreements.
 FGI must contribute at least \$100 million into the PSA Project Account prior to the completion of construction.
-FGI has contributed \$150 million of which \$5.4 million was from the sale of personal seat licenses.
-An affiliate of FGI must guarantee a maximum of 10 years of fair rent to PSA in the event of the bankruptcy or insolvency of the Team Affiliate.
-"Fair rent" shall not be less than \$850,000 per year, adjusted annually for inflation.
-An affiliate of FGI must contractually commit to play all home games in the stadium for a term not shorter than the term of the general obligation bonds.
-This same affiliate must grant the State of Washington a non-participatory 10% interest in majority interest sale of the team for a period of 25 years from the date the bonds are sold.
-FGI will deposit 20% of the net operating profit of the exhibition center into the Permanent School Fund.
+FGI contributed \$150 million of which \$5.4 million was from the sale of personal seat licenses.
+An affiliate of FGI guaranteed a maximum of 10 years of fair rent to PSA in the event of the bankruptcy or insolvency of the Team Affiliate.
+"Fair rent" was defined as not less than \$850,000 per year, adjusted annually for inflation.
+An affiliate of FGI contractually committed to play all home games in the stadium for a term not shorter than the term of the general obligation bonds.
+The same affiliate granted the State of Washington a non-participatory 10% interest in majority interest sale of the team for a period of 25 years from the date the bonds were sold.
+FGI must deposit 20% of the net operating profit of the exhibition center into the Permanent School Fund.